 Alexis has supported the design of multiple complex grant-making initiatives at Bennett Midland, including What Works Cities—a national initiative from Bloomberg Philanthropies to help 100 mid-sized American cities accelerate their use of data and evidence to engage citizens and improve people’s lives.
 She also led our work to help launch the Center for Government Excellence at Johns Hopkins University, and collaborated on the development of New York City’s first ever Digital Playbook.

-At Bennett Midland, Ahmed has supported the implementation of new intake processes for Sanctuary for Families, a leading service provider for victims of gender violence in New York City, as well as development of an innovative legal services model for the Immigrant Justice Corps.
+At Bennett Midland, Ahmed has supported the implementation of new intake processes for Sanctuary for Families, a leading service provider for victims of gender violence in New York City, as well as the development of an innovative legal services model for the Immigrant Justice Corps.
 He provides coordinated support to multiple cities tackling diverse issues as part of the Innovation Team grant program.
 Ahmed holds an MA in Public Policy from the Willy Brandt School of Public Policy, Germany.

 In her time at Bennett Midland, Elyse has supported the development of a nation-wide scaling strategy for Spark MicroGrants in Rwanda, which will enable 14,000 villages to launch their own social impact projects.
 She also coordinates our firm’s support of a national study examining the economic impact of dedicated bike lanes in seven U.S. cities, and collaborates with Bloomberg Philanthropies in the administration of the Innovation Teams grant program, providing direct support to a cohort of mayoral teams.
 Elyse graduated from Johns Hopkins University with a BA in International Studies and Sociology.